ibm-cloud-docs/apps/tutorials/tutorial_scratch.md

   {: tip}

 2. Enter a name for your app.
 For this tutorial, type `CustomProject`.
-3. Enter a unique host name, for example, `abc-devhost`.
-The host name is used for your app's route, for example, `abc-devhost.mybluemix.net`.
-4. You can optionally provide tags to classify your app.
+3. You can optionally provide tags to classify your app.
 For more information, see [Working with tags](/docs/resources?topic=resources-tag).
-5. Select your language and framework.
+4. Select your language and framework.
 Some starter kits might be available in only one language.
-6. Select your pricing plan.
+5. Select your pricing plan.
 You can use the free option for this tutorial.
-7. Click **Create**.
+6. Click **Create**.

-The default shared domain is `mybluemix.net`, but `appdomain.cloud` is another domain option that you can use.
-For more information about migrating to `appdomain.cloud`, see [Updating your domain](/docs/cloud-foundry-public?topic=cloud-foundry-public-update-domain).
-{: tip}

 ## Adding services (optional)
 {: #resources-scratch}